-If you check on your tortoise periodically, the chances of it dying on its back are slim.
-However, that changes if you only visit a tortoise’s enclosure a few times per week.
+If you check on the tortoise periodically, the chances of it dying on its back are slim.
+However, that changes if you only visit the enclosure a few times per week.

-A tortoise is more likely to die on its back if its vulnerable underside is exposed to sunshine.
+A tortoise is likelier to die on its back if its vulnerable underside is exposed to sunshine.
 Tortoises rely on their shells to protect them from too much sun exposure.

 How Long Can A Tortoise Be On Its Back Before It Dies?

-Although tortoises can die on their back, there’s no fixed time in which this will happen.
-It depends on the tortoise’s health and living conditions.
+Although tortoises can die on their back, there’s no fixed timescale because it depends on their health and living conditions.

-Falling in water during a bath or soak can be dangerous if the tortoise’s head is submerged in water.
+Deep water is extremely dangerous, especially if the tortoise’s head is submerged.
 Unlike turtles, tortoises can’t swim or breathe water.

 How long an inverted tortoise can survive depends on these factors: